Spinal Tap header

 (MPI Home Video, October 1992), 110 minutes

 The Return of TapFootage of the final performance of Tap's 1992 tour, which took place in London on July 7, 1992.
 The footage is interspersed with interviews in which celebrities discuss the influence of Tap on their lives.
 There also are visits to spots in England that played a role in the band's formation.
 You can buy the 2003 re-release on DVD at Amazon, but be forewarned that some fans have reported the songs are in mono, some of the song titles are listed incorrectly and there is no studio or catalog number listed.
-The 1992 version is also available at Amazon and on VHS at Amazon, Amazon Canada and Amazon UK.
+The 1992 version is also available at Amazon.

 Official CompanionThis is Spinal Tap: The Official Companion

 by Karl French (2000, Bloomsbury, $19.95 ISBN 1582341257 or £16.99 ISBN 074754218X) This guide contains a transcript of the film, song lyrics, the discography and timeline you'll find here on the Tap fan site, an introduction by someone named Michael McKean, 24 pages of color photos (including a great one of Marty DiBergi testing the metal detector on Derek at the airport) and an A to Zed guide that has strange entries such as Reiner, Rob.
-The U.S. edition is paperback, and the Canada and U.K. editions are hardcover.
-You can buy it at Amazon, Amazon Canada or Amazon UK.
+You can buy it at Amazon.

 CultographiesCultographies: This Is Spinal Tap